 Bridging the “Last Mile” gap in business operations

-Technology is disrupting every aspect of every industry, and yet people still spend countless hours on menial, mundane tasks leading to massive inefficiencies and lost revenue for businesses.
+Technology is disrupting every aspect of every industry, and yet people still spend countless hours on menial, mundane tasks leading to massive inefficiencies and rigid processes.
 There is a disconnect between how processes are designed, how technology functions, and how people behave.

-The explosion of SaaS applications has made it easier for business teams to rely on software to solve their process problems.
-However, too often, technology becomes the first, and only consideration, to solving business challenges.
+The explosion of SaaS applications has made it easier for business teams to rely on software to solve their operational problems.
+However, too often, technology becomes the first, and only consideration, to solving operational challenges.
 When this happens, people are left to adapt to new processes and systems through manual work to fill the “Last Mile” gap in operations.